robertdebock/learn-terraform/ADVANCED/terragrunt.md

 1. Do you see a purpose for Terragrunt in your organization?
 2. Do you see resources that require a change if you'd like to deploy multiple of them?
+3. In [this terragrunt repositor](https://github.com/robertdebock/learn-terraform-azure/tree/terragrunt), can I run `terragrunt init && terragrunt apply` in both `applicationX` and `applicationY`?

 ## Solution